 1941 Hong Kong on Fire

 Due to Jing’s profits throughout Asia, he launched a new company called The Young Filmmakers Ltd. so as to see how audiences and critics would respond to his ideas without his name being attached to them with either writer, director or producer credits.
 This was in 1994, but the company failed to make it past 1998.
-Back to 1994, Jing’s first production would be one where Andrew Lau would be credited as producer because Ghost Lantern (1993) was a tasteful collaboration between Jing (as writer/producer) and Chingmy Yau (actress).
+Back to 1994, Jing’s first production was one where Andrew Lau was credited as producer because Ghost Lantern (1993), a tasteful collaboration between Jing (as writer/producer) and Chingmy Yau (actress), didn’t capture people’s imaginations in the right way.
 Jing couldn’t help but sort of think that Ghost Lantern would have been a hit had it not been for himself making his writing and producing contributions known.
 The first film for The Young Filmmakers, 1941 Hong Kong on Fire, was intended by Jing to be the first Category III film to win Best Film at the Hong Kong Film Awards.
 He failed, but more on that much later.

 The inspiration behind Jing’s unusual ambition, well…unusual for him, was because of Jimmy Heung’s 1993 success with Flirting Scholar – this collaboration between Stephen Chow and Gong Li surprisingly became the highest-grossing Category III movie.
 I say surprisingly because their previous team-up, Jing’s God of Gamblers III: Back to Shanghai, only made it to the 30-something million H.K. dollar territory instead of the 40 million mark earned by the 100% period film (as opposed to Jing’s time-travel movie which was 80% period).
 Cherie Chan, not to be mistaken for Cherie Chung, was Jing’s choice for the role of Rosie (Chingmy’s other sister in 1941 Hong Kong on Fire).
 In 1992, Cherie appeared in a critically lauded Lawrence Lau film called Three Summers.
 It was shown at the Toronto Film Festival in 1992, and she earned a nomination for Best Newcomer at the 13th HKFA in 1993.
 Veronica Yip was also in this film, and Jing had sought to cast her as well so that the critics would be subliminally reminded of the film that starred Tony Leung Chiu-Wai.